Anne Charleston: After Neighbours

 In 1989, Charleston took on the role of another 'Madge', Madge Allsop in an episode of The Dame Edna Experience on ITV in the UK, when Dame Edna Everage asked Doctor Christiaan Barnard to give her bridesmaid a face lift.
 Dame Edna did not like Madge's new face, so asked the surgeon to reverse the operation, restoring Emily Perry to the role.

 In 2013, Charleston played a role in the Prisoner remake, Wentworth.
 The role saw her portraying the mother-in-law of prisoner Liz Birdsworth.

 After leaving Neighbours for the first time, Charleston lived in Ireland for several years, and returned there after leaving the series again in 2001.
 With the high levels of popularity enjoyed by Neighbours in the UK, Charleston has now relaunched her career there.
 She has undertaken theatre and radio work in the UK and Ireland since leaving Neighbours in 2001, and is also a regular performer in pantomime.
 In 2001, she appeared on Lily Savage's Blankety Blank.

-Charleston took the role of Dossa in comedy series Dossa and Joe, and then had the regular role of Betty Waddell in the relaunched series of Crossroads in 2003.
+Charleston took the role of Dossa in Caroline Ahern's comedy series Dossa and Joe, and then played the regular role of Betty Waddell in the relaunched series of Crossroads in 2003.
 In 2004 she was a contestant in the second series of the Living TV reality television show, I'm Famous and Frightened!

 In 2005, she had cosmetic surgery performed on her neck, live on British television, on the Channel 5 programme Cosmetic Surgery Live.
 In the same year, she also "regressed into a previous life", as a poor Irish farm girl, when she appeared in the programme Have I Been Here Before?.

 In August 2012, Charleston was a contestant on BBC TV's Celebrity Masterchef.